Passive Radiator Calculator

 What is a Passive Radiator?

 First, let me explain what a passive radiator is.
 A passive radiator is an unpowered diaphragm inside a speaker enclosure.
 Unlike the active driver (woofer), it doesn’t have a voice coil or magnet.
-Instead, it moves in response to changes in air pressure caused by the active woofer.
+Instead, it moves in response to changes in air pressure which are caused by the active woofer.
 By carefully selecting and tuning a passive radiator, you can achieve deeper bass extension and improved sound quality without using a long, space-consuming port.

 Things to Know Before You Start